What works?

 Core topic: goal setting

 Setting a drinking or drug use goal is an important next step after bringing together a support network.
 Some people will have decided that they want to change, and indeed may already have done so, before help seeking.
-In this case it will be fairly easy to agree a goal, however, the majority of help seekers are likely to be ambivalent about making changes.
+In this case it will be easy to agree a goal.
+Many help seekers, though, are likely to be ambivalent about making changes.

 A good strategy is to help the service user understand their readiness to change.
 A useful tool to help with this is the decision matrix.
 Notice in the example that the list of ‘dislikes now’ outweighs the ‘dislikes after stopping’ while the reverse is the case for ‘what do you get out of drinking or drug taking’.
-Another option is to give the ‘My Substance Use’ recovery task as a take-home.
-In both cases you can take the results to explore further a person’s readiness to change and on the basis of this to set some goals.
+You can use the results to explore further a person’s readiness to change and on the basis of this to set some goals.

 More detail in the iSBNT manual pp22-29